7 Fever Blister Remedies That Can Clear Them Up Fast

 Eat more protein

 Here’s another reason to eat your protein—it contains lysine, an amino acid that can be a lip blister treatment.
 Research has shown that foods rich in lysine (such as beans, yogurt, cheese, meat, fish, and milk) can act as a fever blister cure and can help shorten the length of a cold sore outbreak.
-To add more lysine to your diet, dine on fish for one night out of the week, make eggs a breakfast staple, or try these healthy ideas for protein-packed meals.
+To add more lysine to your diet, dine on fish for one night out of the week or make eggs a breakfast staple.

 Zing fever blisters with zinc

 Zinc oxide cream (a common ingredient in sunscreen) is no longer just a great addition to your next beach trip—it can also help heal fever blisters on your lips.
 In a 2001 study published in the journal Alternative Therapies, participants who applied zinc oxide cream to their fever blisters reported a faster healing time and a decrease in symptoms compared with those who applied a placebo cream.
 Plus, applying the cream at the first sign of tingling will protect your lips from the damaging sun, whose harsh rays can trigger a cold sore outbreak.
 However, zinc is known to negatively interact with certain antibiotics and drugs, so be sure to check with your doctor before applying.
 These are other weird ways the sun affects your body.

 Rub on lemon balm

 Pucker up!
 Lemon balm can cure a sore in a matter of days, research shows.
 The antiviral properties in this sweet-smelling ointment prevents your blisters from spreading, or worse, coming back a few days later.
 According to the University of Maryland Medical Center, subjects who applied lemon balm to their fever blisters saw a reduction in redness and swelling of their blisters after only two days.
 This lip blister treatment can be found at health food stores as well as online.

 Store your toothbrush in a dry place